infused-kim/vscode_theme_converter/README.md

 It can create themes that look great on both dark and light terminals by mapping the theme colors to ANSI-16 colors.

+Take a look at this video where I cycle through multiple Ghostty terminal themes, but use the same `bat` theme:

 ## Table of Contents

 - [1.
 Why you should consider using ANSI-16 colors in your terminal](#1-why-you-should-consider-using-ansi-16-colors-in-your-terminal)